 Welcome to Adventure at Österlen! (Äventyr på Österlen)

-With us, you can bike on railbikes at abandoned railways between Tomelilla - Fyledalen and St:Olof - Gyllebo and in Fyledalen you can also rent mountainbikes, We've also got some advice on a few easy hikes, diretcly from the bus stop and right out in the nature.
+We offer tours on railbikes at abandoned railways between Tomelilla - Fyledalen and St:Olof - Gyllebo in Skåne.
+We've also got some advice on a few easy hikes, diretcly from the bus stop and right out in the nature.
 This way you can leave the car at home and just enjoy!

 Look through the menus and read more...
-For more info you can also give us a call!
+Or give us a call if You have any questions!

 A little about Österlen...